Direct Implementation with Evidence: Implementing Mechanism

 \subsection{Discussion}

-We discuss a few points we wish to draw attention to here.
+We add a few remarks here.
 First, notice that from Lemma \ref{l_tight}, presenting additional evidence is never harmful, and is beneficial under some cases.
 Therefore, it is a weakly dominant strategy to always present all the evidence.
 It is clear that the above mechanism implements under iterated elimination of weakly dominated strategies as well.
-This yields us double implementation, in both mixed Nash equilibrium, and iterated elimination of weakly dominated strategies. \footnote{ If all agents present their tightest evidence, presenting an other-refutable lie is dominated by presenting the truth owing to $\tau ^{1}$.
+This yields us double implementation, in both mixed Nash equilibrium, and iterated elimination of weakly dominated strategies.\footnote{ If all agents present their tightest evidence, presenting an other-refutable lie is dominated by presenting the truth owing to $\tau ^{1}$.
 Presenting non-refutable lies is also dominated by presenting the truth due to $\tau ^{2}$.
 Any self-refutable lie which induces a evidence set tighter than that under the truth for other agents is dominated by the truth due to $\tau ^{2}$ , and then self-refutable lies are dominated by the truth due to $\tau ^{3}$. }

 Second, in considering the above mechanism, it is evident that even though the designer can impose transfers off the equilibrium, it is not sufficient to simply penalize any profiles the designer finds undesirable.
 Rather, the main challenge is to allow the agents a profitable deviation as well.
 The idea can be seen from how the mechanism eliminates both nonrefutable and self-refutable lies.
 For the elimination of nonrefutable lies, it is critical that when an agent is being penalized for an unsupported nonrefutable lie, the other agents must be presenting their tightest evidence, so that the truth is actually supported, enabling the agent to avoid the penalty by deviating to the truth.
 If this were not the case, then in deviating to the truth, the agent's report will still be unsupported.
 Coming to the elimination of self-refutable lies, it is critical that we extract the article refuting a self-refutable lie from the agent himself, as otherwise the cross-checks starts from the wrong profile of evidence, and we would not be able to realign the profile towards the truth.